Bert-Mistiaen/kbc-cloud-native-practical-case/lab-02-rest-api/README.md

 ## Get Shopping List
-This method will provide the main (currently still very simple) functionality of our API, it will return a distinct set of ingredients derived from all the cocktails that have been added to this shopping list.
+This method will provide the main (currently still very simple) functionality of our API, it will return a distinct set of ingredients derived from all the cocktail that have been added to this shopping list.

 **NOTE**: we currently only return some dummy generated data, just focus on getting the contract right.